 - Our before and after school clubs mean that we can look after your child from 7:45am - 5:00pm every day of the week.
 This service is flexible so it meets the needs of our working parents.

-There is no replacement for showing you around school during a fully-functioning day, but we hope that the short video below (originally made for our September 2020 starters) will give you an idea about what life is like when children start at Scarcliffe Primary School.
+There is no replacement for showing you around school during a fully-functioning day, but if you are unable to attend we hope the short video below (originally made for our September 2020 starters) will give you an idea about what life is like when children start at Scarcliffe Primary School.

 We have made a list of some frequently asked questions below.
-Hopefully you will find answers to lots of your questions on our website but if you would like any more information please do not hesitate to send me an email: email@example.com or call school on 01246 823324.
+Hopefully you will find answers to lots of your questions on our website but if you would like any more information please do not hesitate to get in touch.

 Below is our school prospectus which was updated for our latest cohort of children.
 It will be updated and sent to parents / carers who get a place for next year.